Strongly Suggested Previous Reading

 - Suggested Additional Readings

-(Although the term “performance” is conventionally used in literature about management, some people might have an averse reaction to that term.
+(Although the term “performance” is conventionally used in literature about management, some people might have an adverse reaction to that term.
 For them, they might use the term “effectiveness” instead.)

 Many of us have worked in groups where all of the members were focused on the same goals — they were teams.
 If a team was in the workplace, then it probably had a supervisor.
-The supervisor might not have been a team member, but was responsible to be sure the team was doing a good job in achieving its goals (it was showing strong performance).
+The supervisor might not have been a team member but was responsible for being sure the team was doing a good job in achieving its goals (it was showing strong performance).

 Ideally, the goals were clear to all of us because they were written down (but that is not always the case).
 We worked toward the goals, always monitoring how well we were doing in achieving them.

-We sometimes changed what we were doing in order to achieve the goals in an even more effective and efficient manner.
-Usually that cycle of activities recurred until the goals were achieved and perhaps the team no longer was needed.
-The cycle that were doing is called team performance management.
-We will define it a bit more clearer in the next section.
+We sometimes changed what we were doing in order to achieve our goals in an even more effective and efficient manner.
+Usually, that cycle of activities recurred until the goals were achieved and perhaps the team no longer was needed.
+The cycle that we are doing is called team performance management.
+We will define it a bit more clearly in the next section.

 A team is essentially an organization — it is a system.
 It has a recurring set of activities, all aimed toward a common purpose (mission) and goals.
 A department or business unit in an organization could be thought of as a team.
 So most of the practices of organizational performance management apply to team performance management, as well.